kjkahalley/King-County-housing-analysis/README.md

 * increasing house square footage

-* increasing grade
+* improving grade

 ---

 ## Next Steps

-Further analysis could offer more in-depth predictions to
+Further analysis could offer more in-depth predictions to:

-* Insight to suggested budget based off film length
+* Further explore the ratio of bathrooms to bedrooms and their relationship to price

-* A descriptive analysis of particularly undesired outcomes based on films that have failed in the industry.
+* Inpect the interactions between the independent variables and the target variables(ex: how increasing square footage effects price given that it is a waterfront home and vice versa).

 ---

 ## For More Information

 Please review our full analysis in [our Jupyter Notebook](./movie_analysis.ipynb) or our [presentation](./presentation_Analysis.pdf).